kubeshop/monokle/docs/compare-sync.md

 5. Compare the output of a Helm Chart using two different values files.
 6. Compare the output of two different Helm Charts.
 7. Compare the output of a Helm Chart to the output of a Kustomization
-8. Compare two Kustomization outputs
+8. Compare two Kustomization outputs.

 To use Compare & Sync follow these steps: